jackiegitari1234/Questioner/README.md

 • `pip install pytest` to install pytest testing tool
 • `pytest` to run the automated tests

 ### Prerequisites
 - python 3.6
-- pip installed
+- pip installed - python package manager
-- Postman
+- Postman - for testing the end points
-- Git
+- Git - for version control

 # This API includes